adlnet/xAPI-Spec/xAPI-Communication.md

 **Process:** The standard workflow for OAUth 1.0 is used.

 **Requirements:**
 * <a name="4.1.s3.b1"></a>The LRS MUST support the endpoints in section [6.4.2 OAuth Authorization Scope](#oauthscope) to complete the standard OAuth workflow (details not in this specification).
-* <a name="4.1.s3.b2"></a>If this form of authentication is used to record Statements and no authority is specified, the LRS SHOULD record the authority as a group consisting of an Agent representing the registered application, and an Agent representing the known user.
+* <a name="4.1.s3.b2"></a>If this form of authentication is used to record Statements and no authority is specified, the LRS SHOULD record the authority as a Group consisting of an Agent representing the registered application, and an Agent representing the known user.

 ###### <a name="4.1.s4"></a>Application registered + user unknown Process and Requirements